foundry-rs/book/src/spark/forge-std.md

 #### Std Cheats

-Std Cheats are wrappers around Forge cheatcodes that make them safer to use and improve the DX.
+Std Cheats are wrappers around Spark cheatcodes that make them safer to use and improve the DX.

 You can access Std Cheats by simply calling them inside your test contract, as you would any other internal function: